xseman/dotfiles/README.md

 - `grabc` — Grab the color of some pixel in X11
 - `lf` — Terminal file manager
 - `lxappearance` — Standard theme switcher of LXDE
+- `mktemp` — Create a temporary file or directory
 - `picom` — A lightweight compositor for X11
 - `powertop` — Measure, explain and minimise electrical power consumption
 - `xclip` — Command line interface to the X11 clipboard